dzindra/StateMachineDemo/README.md

 # StateMachineDemo

-Demo for finite state machines iOS meeting
+Demo for finite state machines iOS meeting.
+See `StateMachine.swift` and `States.swift` for interesting parts